DaanMth/secondVersion/Sprint-2.md

 Then I wanted to add the functionality that you could drag the components inside the board, and that it would make a new list and it would showcase on the board.
 After some trial and error with various drag and drop libraries I had managed to make a drag and drop functionality.
 ![image](uploads/70caf0b12bebd468d09f9714519e0e8d/image.png)

 Now that I had this functionality I wanted to see if I could make this connect with the back-end in any kind of way.
-My first idea was to give each component a number and to make a sort of calculation between the components with a procedure in the backend, you can read this back in ___.
+My first idea was to give each component a number and to make a sort of calculation between the components with a procedure in the backend.
 I made this work as well as you can see down below.
+This proved that I could make the backend and the front-end connect and that a flow tool would be possible as well.
+So I went back to the research document; "Is it possible to make a flow tool on top of ThingsDB" that I made in the second sprint and I added these experiences to the document so that I could further clarify why a flow tool would be possible
 ![image](uploads/d3d35e41832ed0514f2170c9e6307985/image.png)
 ## Returning arrows